EdgeX-WattWatchers/WattWatchers/README.md

 # Watt Watchers
-This repository holds the code for the Edge-X Intel Competiton
+This repository holds our code for the Edge-X Intel Competiton

 Our Idea